netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - enabled
           - disabled
-      - By turning on this option packets destined to a vserver in a cluster will not under go any steering.
-Turn this option for single packet request response mode or when the upstream device is performing a proper RSS for connection based distribution.
+      - By turning on this option packets destined to a vserver in a cluster will not under go any steering. this option for single packet request response mode or when the upstream device is performing a RSS for connection based distribution.
     * - push

         *(str)*